megvii-research/Sparsebit/large_language_models/llama/quantization/README.md

 ### Introduction
-- In order to achieve a better trade-off between model size and the performance of [LLaMA](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/), we implemented a mixed-precision quantization method based on [GPTQ](https://arxiv.org/abs/2210.17323) to replace the default single-precision quantization.
+- In order to achieve a better trade-off between model size and the performance in quantizaiton of [LLaMA](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/), we implemented a mixed-precision quantization method based on [GPTQ](https://arxiv.org/abs/2210.17323) to replace the default single-precision quantization.
 - Specifically, unlike adopting a single-precision bit-width throughout the entire network, our approach performs bit-width assignment based on the quantization sensitivity of each linear layer.
-- We release quantized model files for download and an inference example that can be run on GPU.
+- We release conversion script for producing the quantized model files, and an inference example that can be run on GPU.
 - In the future, we will continue to optimize our method to further explore smaller model sizes and higher precision.
-Additionally, we will also provide sparse version compression results soon.
+Additionally, we will also provide sparse+quantized versions soon.

 ### Prerequests
 #### install transformers from source